 They commonly link one sound with many kanji letters.
 For example, the Hiragana and Katakana developed from distinct Kanji characters.
 The articulation, regardless, is the same.

 We typically write Japanese right to the left, from top to bottom.
 But, like English, Japanese is now written vertically from left to right.
-The symbol is the smallest unit of Japanese writing measurement.
+The symbol is the smallest unit of measurement in Japanese writing.

 It’s possible to use Kanji, Hiragana, or Katakana for these.
-We then grouped together the characters to make a mora.
+We then grouped the characters to make more.
 This isn’t a syllable; it’s a fraction of a syllable.

 Romaji, the Romanization of Japanese, is another way.
 The Latin alphabet (Romaji) became familiar worldwide after World War II.
 It is used to write for international communication and English teaching in Japan.